apishah/Coursera-course-review-nlp/README.md

  - Finding the top 5 and bottom 5 courses for each  subject based on the ratio of positive, and negative reviews.

 Steps:
- - Data Extraction
+ - Data Extraction:

       Using Selenium, first scrapped all the course links for 7 different domains, such as technology, healthcare, Maths, Arts and
       Humanities etc.
       Fetched all the reviews, and star ratings  for each course and assigned a unique ID to each course.
       A total of 75k reviews were fetched.

- - Data Cleaning
+ - Data Cleaning:

        Some reviews are written in different languages.
 Using TextBlob, I identified the language for each review.
 I tried translating non-English reviews into English with Google Translate, but I exceeded the free tier limit.
 So, for further analysis, I have used reviews written in English.